tlevine/tmk_keyboard/keyboard/atreus/keymap_tlevine.rst

 ------
 Modes can change based on the layer and the language.

+This firmware technically has three layers: Letters, functions, and reset.

+1. The keyboard starts in letter mode.
-This firmware has two layers: Letters and functions.
-The keyboard is in function mode if the function key is pressed, and it is otherwise in letter mode.
+2. The keyboard enters function mode when the function key is pressed, and it exits function mode when the function key is released.
+3. The function mode provides a reset key.
+The keyboard enters reset mode when this key is pressed (while in function mode), and it exits reset mode when this key is released (returning to function mode if the function key is still pressed).

+The function and reset modes differ in that the top-right key (T in letter mode and minus in function mode, or Y and [ respectively when converted to Dvorak) becomes the bootloader button in reset mode.
+These layers are otherwise the same.
+The extra layer is there to make it hard to press reset by accident.

 The firmware provides shift, super/gui/windows, control, and alt keys.
 These modes are like layers,